maxhbr/LDBcollector/docs/source/reference_data.md

 You can import reference data in Hermine.
 This data is a collection of licenses and generic obligations.
-Once you loaded reference data into Hermine, you can compare your local licenses and obligations to the reference ones, and if you want, update you local values to match the reference.
+Once you have loaded reference data into Hermine, you can compare your local licenses and obligations to the reference ones, and if you want, update you local values to match the reference.

-It is meant to share policy decisions and legal knowledge between Hermine users, without sharing any confidential information.
+It is meant to share legal knowledge between Hermine users, without sharing any confidential information.
 It is also meant to be a starting point for your own policy, and you can edit it to fit your needs.

 Reference data is a JSON file with the following keys :
 * `date` : the date of the reference data